ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-monitoring.md

 traffic is not affected by this setting.
 {:note}

-1. Log in to the wan opt web UI.
+1. Log in to the WAN Opt Web UI.
 2. From the **Configuration** tab, select **Shaper** from the drop-down menu.
-3. In the max bandwidth box, set the maximum bandwidth available to the wan opt appliance in kbps.
-Do not exceed the max bandwidth of the WAN link.
+3. In the **Max bandwidth** box, set the maximum bandwidth available to the WAN Opt appliance in Kbps.
+Do not exceed the maximum bandwidth of the WAN link.
+To set the value in Mbps, multiply by 1,000.
+To set the value in Gbps, multiply by 1,000,000.
+The default value is 10 Gbps (10,000,000 Kbps).
-  - To set for Mbps (base 10) = Mbps x 1000
-  - To set for Gbps = 1000^2 = Gbps x 1000^2
-  - Default = 10 Gbps (10000000)
 4. Click **Apply**.

 For stretched L2 bandwidth throttling, QoS can be employed for UDP 500 and 4500 for the tunnel traffic between the L2C appliances.